Building new lives

 "We work together to ensure that these deserving women are given the opportunities they need... we will see destructive cycles broken while lives and futures are changed!"

-Any woman who has at least two years of incarceration ahead of her may apply to become a client of Changed Choices.
+Any woman with ties to Mecklenburg County who has at least two years of incarceration ahead may apply to become a client of Changed Choices.
 The application must come with a professional referral from someone who has known the prospective client for at least two months.
 Those applying must: